Search

 Welding is best taught in controlled classrooms and labs with industry professionals providing instructional guidance and support.
 In these settings, students use modern welding technologies to put theoretical fundamentals into practice, which can help them correct, learn and polish hands-on skills required for welding roles.

-For example, the Welding Technology program at Universal Technical Institute (UTI) can help students build entry-level skills relating to the following topics:
+For example, the Welding Technology program at UTI can help students build entry-level skills relating to the following topics:

 • Arc welding processes